imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 var file = "/path/to/file.txt"; // File | File containing contacts in csv or xls(x) formats

 var opts = {
-  'column': "column_example", // String |
+  'column': "\"0:firstName;1:lastName;3:phone;4:email\"", // String | Import file column mapping.
+String must contain substrings of mapping in format `columnNumber:field` glued by `;`.
+For example: `0:firstName;1:lastName;3:phone;4:email` where value before `:` is a number of column in file, value after `:` is a field of newly created contact or ID of custom field.
+Numbers of columns begins from zero.
+Allowed built-in contact fields: `firstName`, `lastName`, `phone`, `email`.
+Existing of `phone` mapping is required.
+  'listId': 364, // Number | List ID contacts will be imported to.
+Ignored if `listName` is specified.
-  'listName': "listName_example", // String | List name.
+  'listName': "\"A new list\"" // String | List name.
 This list will be created during import.
 If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
-  'listId': 56 // Number | List ID contacts will be imported to.
+Ignored if `listId` is specified.
 };
-apiInstance.importContacts(file, opts).then(function() {
+apiInstance.importContacts(file, opts).then(function(data) {
-  console.log('API called successfully.');
+  console.log('API called successfully.
+Returned data: ' + data);
 }, function(error) {
   console.error(error);
 });